rwxrob/zet/20211231195752/README.md

 # Ceasing All Research for Windows WSL2 Workstation

+***Update: I overreacted to VPN not working in WSL2.
+I've since decided to use WSL2 as my daily driver because outside of this VPN problem, WSL2 really is the best Linux desktop distro for most working people.***

 I've concluded that further work supporting and researching how to do anything on Windows systems is simply out of scope until the critical flaws are fixed that block Anyconnect VPN from working with WSL2 out of